What is Continuous Improvement?

 The Benefits of Digital Continuous Improvement

 Although the continuous improvement process is nothing new, it has, until now, mostly taken the form of manual processes — from streams of paper tacked to bulletin boards, to outdated Excel spreadsheets that are easily lost or deleted.
 That being said, it can be difficult to unlock all the potential CI holds for your organization using these limited processes.
-On the other hand, rolling them up into an interactive, easily accessible digital manufacturing operating system (MOS) can take your CI efforts to the next level.
+On the other hand, rolling them up into an interactive, easily accessible connected worker platform can take your CI efforts to the next level.
 As a result, you can more effectively define and monitor your operations, manage deviations, streamline the creation of new ideas and much more.

 Once a deviation is registered, you can then create an RCA directly from the record.
-Digital MOS platforms take the traditional benefits of the RCA process further by storing information as interactive knowledge articles.
+Connected worker platforms take the traditional benefits of the RCA process further by storing information as interactive knowledge articles.
 They also let you streamline and manage RCA-related job tasks and trigger maintenance requests.

 - Receive alerts when an observation or incident is created within the app.